Logarithmic Donaldson-Thomas theory: Moduli of ideal sheaves

+We now claim that with these data fixed there are only finitely many balanced tropical curves $\widehat{\mathbb G}_{\mathcal Z}$ that can appear for fixed discrete data.
+Indeed, Nishinou--Siebert present a Newton polygon argument to deduce this in the course of the proof of~\cite[Proposition~2.1]{NS06} which assures this.\footnote{Alternatively, a balanced tropical curve in $\mathbb R^n$ is a polyhedral subcomplex of the dual tropical hypersurface of a subdivision of the associated Chow polytope, see~\cite[End of Section~4.4]{MS14}.
+The types are therefore bounded by the number of coherent subdivisions of the Chow polytope.
+See Bertrand--Brugalle--Lopez de Medrano~\cite{BBLdM} and Yu~\cite[Proposition~4.1]{Yu14} for related boundedness results.}

+The key consequence of the Nishinou--Siebert argument for us is that the underlying set of every balanced tropical curve in $\mathbb R^n$ can be obtained as a subset of a complete intersection of $n-1$ tropical hypersurfaces.
+Moreover, each such tropical hypersurface is the preimage of a balanced tropical curve in $\mathbb R^2$ under an integer linear projection.
+The number of combinatorial types tropical curves in $\mathbb R^2$ of given asymptotics is bounded by the number of coherent subdivisions of the dual lattice polytope of this projected tropical curve.
+The lattice polytope is determined by the images of the asymptotic directions under the projection, of which there are certainly a finite number of possibilities.
+See~\cite[Section~3]{Mi03} for a detailed discussion of the plane curve case.

-The number of isolated points in the tropicalization is bounded because we have fixed the degree and Euler characteristic.
-Moreover, by the DT stability condition, non-tube $2$-valent vertices cannot contain a tube subscheme, so contribute to either the degree or increase the Euler characteristic.
+The argument above immediately implies that, if we range over all $\widehat {\mathbb G}_{\mathcal Z}$, and ignore $2$-valent vertices and all isolated vertices $v$, there are finitely many possibilities for the combinatorial type of $\widehat {\mathbb G}_{\mathcal Z}$.
+The number of isolated points in the tropicalization is bounded because we have fixed the the curve class and holomorphic Euler characteristic.
+By the DT stability condition, non-tube $2$-valent vertices cannot contain a tube subscheme, so contribute to either the curve class or increase the Euler characteristic.
 Therefore there are only finitely many such $2$-valent vertices.
 The number of tube vertices only depends on the combinatorial type determined in the previous paragraph.
 We conclude that the number of combinatorial types of embedded $1$-complexes arising from ideal sheaves is bounded after fixing the numerical data. \end{proof}

+The following remark should give some intuition for what an expansion looks like, which might be valuable in navigating the arguments that follow.

+\begin{remark}[The shape of a component in an expansion] Let us work in dimension $3$ for concreteness.
+Let $\mathcal Y$ be an expansion of a threefold $X$.
+The top dimensional components of $\mathcal Y$ have the following four forms (i) toroidal modification of $X$; there is at most one such component, (ii) a compactified $\mathbb G_m$-bundle over a locally closed boundary surface in $X$, (iii) a compactified $\mathbb G_m^2$-bundle over a boundary curve in $X$, or (iv) a toric threefold. \end{remark}

-To conclude boundedness we claim that, after fixing the Hilbert polynomial for the pullback of a polarization from $X$, the space of realizations of given contact data is parameterized by open subschemes in finitely many Hilbert schemes.
+To conclude boundedness we claim that, after fixing the Hilbert polynomial with respect to the pullback of a polarization from $X$, the space of subschemes whose expansion has a given combinatorial type with numerical data fixed (i.e. subschemes with a fixed tropicalization) is parameterized by a quasi-projective scheme of finite type.